mukundsolanki/mukundsolanki/README.md

 # 👨‍💻About me:

-- 🔭 Currently diving deep into Spftware Development.
+- 🔭 Currently diving deep into Software Development.

 - 🤝 Open to collaborations on exciting Android Projects.
 Let's build something awesome together!